frontendpatterns/frontendpatterns.dev/src/content/patterns/state-lifting.md

 ## Solution

-Apply the State Lifting pattern by moving state up the component tree to share it between sibling components, and reinforce it with concise examples or tests.
+Move state up the component tree to share it between sibling components.
 For example, separate a cart totals reducer from modal visibility state so analytics remains deterministic.